Nautical idioms and sailing terms

 25. I don't like the cut of his jib

 In the early 16th century, the way the headsail or jib was shaped could give a good indication as to the nationality of a ship.
 So the conversation may have gone something like this: “What is up Smithy?”
 “Sir, I do not like the cut of her jib.
 Although she looks dead in the water and is displaying the English flag I think she is not showing her true colours.
-It seems like a Spanish ship to me…”
+Looking at her jib, it seems like a Spanish ship to me…”

 By the 17th century, non-maritime folk started using the expression simply to say that they didn’t like a person’s general demeanour.